 We have formalised results of Sections 3 and 6-8.
-For this we use Nominal Isabelle [UK12], an implementation of nominal logic in Isabelle/HOL [NPW02].
-This is a popular interactive proof assistant for higher-order logic with convenient specification mechanisms for, and automation to reason about, datatypes with binders.
+We use Nominal Isabelle [UK12], an implementation of nominal logic in Isabelle/HOL [NPW02].
+This is a popular interactive proof assistant for higher-order logic with convenient specification mechanisms for, and automation to reason about, data types with binders.
 Our Isabelle theories are available from the Archive of Formal Proofs [WEP+16].
 We here comment on some of the interesting aspects, and the difficulties involved for the results yet without a formal proof.

-The main challenge, and perhaps most prominent contribution from the perspective of formalisation, is the definition of formulas (Definitions 3 and 17).
-Nominal Isabelle does not directly support infinitely branching datatypes.
-We therefore construct formulas from first principles in higher-order logic, by defining an inductive datatype of raw formulas (where alpha-equivalent raw formulas are not identified).
-The datatype constructor for conjunction recurses through sets of raw formulas of bounded cardinality, a feature made possible only by a recent re-implementation of Isabelle/HOL's datatype package [BHL+14].
+The main challenge, and perhaps most prominent contribution from the perspective of formalisation, is the definition of formulas (Definitions 3.4 and 6.7).
+Nominal Isabelle does not directly support infinitely branching data types.
+We therefore construct formulas from first principles in higher-order logic, by defining an inductive data type of raw formulas (where alpha-equivalent raw formulas are not identified).
+The constructor for conjunction recurses through sets of raw formulas of bounded cardinality, a feature made possible only by a recent re-implementation of Isabelle/HOL's data type package [BHL+14].